jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) the trust ceases to meet the requirement in section HC 10(1)﻿(a)﻿(i) in an income year (the non-complying year); and (c) the trustee meets the tax obligations relating to the income tax liability referred to in subsection (2), for the non-complying year and notifies the Commissioner that the trust is a complying trust for the non-complying year,—
     (i) for a trustee that is required to file a return of income for the non-complying year, in the return of income and by the due date for the return of income:
-    (ii) for a trustee that is not required to file a return of income for the non-complying year, by the due date for a return, by a resident foreign trustee, required by section 59D of the Tax Administration Act 1994 for the non-complying year.
+    (ii) for a trustee that is not required to file a return of income for the non-complying year, by the due date for a return, by a trustee of a foreign exemption trust, required by section 59D of the Tax Administration Act 1994 for the non-complying year.
 Status of person making election and settlor
 (1C) From when an election by a person under subsection (1) applies under subsection (3), the tax obligations of the trustee of the trust arising from the trust are determined on the basis that—
   (a) the trustee is a New Zealand resident; and